polgarp/polgarp.github.io/_posts/9am26/No-violent-communication-for-designers.md

 # ☕ Nonviolent communication for designers

-When first became manager and started to move into more senior roles, I found that I needed to have more and more difficult discussions both within my team and with cross-functional partners.
-It was around that time that I learned about nonviolent communication (NVC), and it proved to be both an enormous help, and something I keep on practicing.
+When I started to move into more senior roles, and first became a manager, I found that I had more and more difficult discussions both within my team and with cross-functional partners.
+It was around that time that I learned about nonviolent communication (NVC), and it proved to be both an enormous help.
+I kept on practicing since, and it's a framework that every designer could benefit learning about as they get more senior.

-– why important to designers
-Since I beleive all designers are leaders, have to act as leaders if they want any hope of influencing the future, what they work on, communicating the right way is essential.
+There is a reason why communication skills are important to designers.
+If a designer wants to have any hope of influencing their destiny and more broadly the products they are working on, being a leader is essential, and to be an effective leader, communicating the right way is a must.

-Design is about decisions, but often as much design is about communication as we drive the design process as much as we perfom design tasks ourselves.
+While design in a narrower sense is about making decisions while predicting the future, performing the design tasks is just a small part.
+To create a product, many other people need to collaborate, and that's where driving other people's decisions and establishing consensus becomes more critical.
+This is a major use of communication skills.

-We like to work on important problems with passionate people.
-But passion also makes percieved differences between opinions larger than it has to, so communication has to be efficient too.
+Everyone likes to work on important problems with passionate people.
+I'd even argue, that designers should strive to work on such problems, and enable their partners to be passionate.
+But passion and just the daily realities of product development make perceived differences between opinions seemingly more difficult to reconcile.
+So we need to make sure to talk to people empathetically while looking out for our own needs too.

-A lot of the tips you can hear about effective feedback, like focusing on real examples instead of stories we construct have a root on NVC.
-So NVC makes us better collaborators (and sometimes better persons too), but can also make us better designers.
+This is where NVC can help and elevate our communication game a lot.
+It can help us to be better communicators and collaborators (and sometimes better persons too), and that also make us better designers.

-I talk about this, since I see all the burnt out designers, and this is one way it can be helpful.

---key things on NVC
+I also like to talk about NVC because of the endemic issue of burnout in our industry.
+While there are many different reasons for it, designers should be using their empathy skills more on themselves, and be clearer about their needs.
+This can lead to less situations where designers need to make compromises they are not comfortable to do, and NVC provedis a good framework for this.

+NVC at it's core is quite simple.

 – specific ways it's helpful